-Without a doubt, NordVPN sits firmly at the top of the best VPN providers worldwide, so what are the odds that PureVPN will come out on top of this comparison?
+Both NordVPN and PureVPN are among the most recognized and used VPN providers worldwide.
 If you look at performance alone, the fight is more than fair, but you have to consider PureVPN’s career-breaking collaboration with US security agencies before you cast the final verdict.

 Read on to learn more about both of these services and how they stack up against one another in all things VPN.